dapperlabs/dapper-supported-transactions/purchase-nft-marketplace/README.md

 will also initialize the buyer's NFT collection on their account if it has not already been initialized.

 ## Transaction Arguments
+`merchantAccountAddress: Address` is the official merchant account of the dapp.
+Dapper team will share this account with the dapp project team.

 `listingResourceID: UInt64` is the ID of the listing that holds the NFT that is to be purchased.